 Clubs are a great way to meet new people and pursue your passions!
 Clubs can be academic, social, representational, or cultural.
 SAMRU’s clubs meet throughout the year to plan social events, fundraisers, graduation celebrations, and more.
 By starting or joining a club, you can explore your interests while developing valuable friendships and leadership skills.

 CLUB RATIFICATION will be done throughout the year.
-Pick up a ratification or re-ratification package at Reception (Room Z222) or from the Clubs Coordinator in Room Z304.
+You can pick up a ratification or re-ratification package from the Clubhouse (Room Z306) or from the Clubs Coordinator in Room Z304, or download here.

 The purpose of clubs is to offer students the opportunity to engage in co-curricular activities which facilitate the development of essential life skills such as interpersonal communication, conflict resolution and time management.
 Clubs provide a vital medium for students to network with other students, faculty, businesses and the community.
 Students may choose to simply participate within a club by supporting and promoting events, or to tackle a more challenging leadership role by becoming an executive member.
 Regardless of your level of involvement, clubs help you to feel more connected to the campus community.

 Check out the Clubs Directory and see if any of the current clubs interest you.
 Most clubs will be available on Main Street for Clubs & Campus Expo, or you can talk to the Clubs Coordinator who can help connect you to the clubs.

 How do I start a club?